book000/SystemdLogTracker/README.md

 It is recommended to specify `-a` or `--all`.
 This shows everything even when output is very long.
 The argument `-u` or `--unit=UNIT|PATTERN` is very useful.
 This can specify a systemd service (unit).

+### sendInterval

+**Not** required.

+Please specify the interval milliseconds for processing the output.
+For example: `1000`
+Default value: `5000`

+If it cannot be parsed as a `long` value, it is the default value is used.

 ## Register with Systemd

 1. Create a service file under `/etc/systemd/system/`.
 For example: `/etc/systemd/system/SystemdLogTracker.service`